pikatchu/closedsource/book/0320-motel.md

 Leo sat heavily on the edge of the bed.
 "I don't know if I'm in the mood for that."

 Brielle's expression hardened.
 "There is no mood for programming," she said.
-"We are companions.
+"We are Companions.
 We program.
 That's what we do.
 If we stopped training every time something happened, there would be no training at all."

 Leo exhaled sharply.
 "But Elias—"